neowit/vim-force.com/README.md

 # Vim plugin for developing on force.com

 Update Feb.
 2014
 'master' branch of vim-force.com is no longer based on Ant and [force.com migration tool](http://www.salesforce.com/us/developer/docs/daas/).
+This version requires config changes, see `:help force.com-installation`, `:help g:apex_tooling_force_dot_com_path` and `:help force.com-config-example`.
 If you want to continue using Ant + ant-salesforce.jar then switch to [ant-based](https://github.com/neowit/vim-force.com/tree/ant-based) branch.

 salesforce.com / force.com plugin for Vim version 7.3 or later.
 Requires `:set nocompatible`